 Instructors (Day 4 and 5)

-The Digital Archives summer school is directed at staff members of film-related archives and will be held in English.
+The Digital Archives summer school is directed at staff members of film-related archives and all persons who would like to enhance their knowledge and skills related to digital film archives.

 The fee covers materials, lunches, and a dinner at the end of the event.
 Travel and accommodation expenses are not included and must be covered by participants.
-We will be happy to provide you with recommendations for accommodations and hotels in the vicinity.
+For our participants we have reserved a room contingent in nearby hotels.
+Please contact us if you are interested.

 The "Digital Archives" summer school is an event organised by the Film University Babelsberg (Filmuni Summer School) in cooperation with FIAF Cataloguing & Documentation Commission and the Deutsche Kinemathek Berlin.
 The concept was developed by Dr. Adelheid Heftberger, Jürgen Keiper and Prof. Dr. Chris Wahl from an initial idea by Adelheid Heftberger.